-It’s very likely everyone will be using some kind of technology system to manage their hotel and price their rooms in the next 10 years.
+It’s very likely everyone will be using some kind of technology system or solution to manage their hotel and price their rooms within the next 10 years.
 Many solutions already exist to help with this.
 Of course, one of these is a revenue management system, or RMS.

-An RMS is software that enables you to carry out important revenue management tasks more efficiently and effectively.
+An RMS enables you to carry out important revenue management tasks more efficiently and effectively.
 It helps to handle and make use of all the data your hotel produces – as well as the market at large – in order to help you to make more informed decisions.

-Without continued dissection of the information, rooms and services may be frequently overpriced or underpriced, leaving your hotel a step behind local competitors and confused about the profitability of the business.
+Without continued analysis of the information, rooms and services may be frequently overpriced or underpriced, leaving your hotel a step behind local competitors and confused about the profitability of the business.

-This type of inconsistency can lead to a problem for the entire market.
+This type of inconsistency can have a domino effect on the entire market.
 For example, if a hotel is constantly under-selling on the expected rate, they might inadvertently create a price war in their confusion because competitors may react in kind.

 Here’s how revenue management technology can help:

 With fewer rooms, maximising the rate for each room becomes more critical.
-The data your technology provides will help you understand who you should be targeting and when.
-What will be the most valuable demand for you?
-For example, do you offer rates for group business?
-Do you offer discounts for long stays?
+The data your technology provides will help you understand who you should be targeting and when, helping to analyse what will be the most valuable demand for you, where you can decide whether to offer rates for group business and discounts for long stays.

-To get your own pricing strategy right, you need to know what your immediate competitors are doing.
-With a pricing intelligence tool you can get an instant all-in-one overview of your competitors rate activity, meaning you can concentrate on why they are adjusting and how/if you should respond.
+To get your own pricing strategy right, you’ll need to compare against what your immediate competitors are doing.
+With a hotel business intelligence tool, you can get an instant all-in-one overview of your competitors’ rate activity, allowing you to concentrate on why they are adjusting and how or if you should respond.

-Large, branded hotels will already have an RMS in place – and dedicated revenue managers to manage them – and while independent hotels may not be able to afford a robust solution, pricing intelligence tools are an affordable substitute.
+Large, branded hotels will already have an RMS in place and dedicated revenue managers to manage them.
+Independent hotels however may not be able to afford a robust solution, but pricing intelligence tools are an affordable substitute.
 These use the data and its own algorithms to carry out a real-time analysis of the state of the market, and of demand, in order to calculate ideal room rates.
-Increasing your data visibility and analysis capabilities gives you more ammunition to compete with large hotel groups who are able to devote full-time staff to revenue management.
+With this increased data visibility and analysis capabilities, you’ll have more resources to compete with large hotel groups who are able to devote full-time staff to revenue management.

 The more data you have access to, the less reactive you’ll be.
-Rather than reacting to your competitors all the time, you’ll better understand demand, make your own projections, and set intelligent rates.
+Rather than reacting to your competitors blindly all the time, you’ll have a better understanding of demand and trends to make your own projections and set intelligent rates.

-A RMS can tell you more about customer behaviour and allow you to attract more bookings.
-For example, do guests prefer it when your rate applies to every night of their stay, or will they accept varying rates, or do they prefer a total stay price?
+A RMS can tell you more about customer behaviour and allow you to better attract travellers towards more bookings.
+For example, do guests prefer it when your rate applies to every night of their stay or will they accept varying rates, or do they prefer a total stay price?

-- Revenue management refers to the pricing tactics you use to sell your property’s inventory to the right guests at the right time and through the right channel, to boost revenue growth.
+- Revenue management refers to the pricing tactics used to sell your property’s inventory to the right guests at the right time and through the right channel, to boost revenue growth.

-- Be bookable everywhere and think of ways you can more out of each guest.
+- Be visible and bookable everywhere you can and think of ways you can get more out of each guest.

-- Track key metrics, like occupancy rate, ADR, RevPAR and TrevPAR.
+- Key metrics to track include occupancy rate, ADR, RevPAR and TrevPAR.